makersmecca/Vibie/README.md

 - Post Creation: Users can create posts by capturing or uploading photos and videos, adding captions, and sharing them with
   the world.

-- Share Posts: Share your posts to your friends or on other social media platforms and spread the word!
+- Share Posts: Share your posts with your friends or on other social media platforms and spread the word!

 - Global Feed: A continuously updating feed displaying posts from all users in real-time.